vaibhav-0310/travelMate/README.md

-to copy the file, use the following steps
+To copy the file, use the following steps

 In the terminal, use the following commands:
    i. git clone https://github.com/vaibhav-0310/travelMate